-The subject property is proposed to be redesignated from the Medium Density Residential (5-12 dwelling units (du)/acre) planned land use to the Medium High Density Residential (12-16 du/acre) planned land use designation and reclassified from the RS-5/UGM (Residential Single Family, Medium Density/Urban Growth Management) zone district to the RM-1/UGM (Residential Multi Family, Medium High Density/Urban Growth Management) zone district.
-The proposed zone district is consistent with the proposed planned land use designation.
+The 8.89 acres of the subject property is proposed to be redesignated from the Business Park planned land use to the Medium Density Residential (5-12 du/acre) planned land use.
+In addition, 4.87 acres of the subject property is proposed to be redesignated from the Community Commercial and Light Industrial planned land uses to the Urban Neighborhood Residential (16-30 du/acre) planned land use.
+The 8.89 acres of the subject property will be reclassified from the BP/UGM (Business Park/Urban Growth Management) zone district to the RS-5/UGM (Residential Single-Family, Medium Density/Urban Growth Management) zone district.
+The remaining 4.87 acres of the subject property will be reclassified from the CC/UGM (Community Commercial/Urban Growth Management) and IL/UGM (Light Industrial/Urban Growth Management) zone districts to the RM-2/UGM (Residential Multi-Family, Urban Neighborhood/Urban Growth Management) zone district.
+The proposed zone districts are consistent with the proposed planned land use designations.